 Don’t forget your mobile website.
 Mobile usage is constantly growing and in order to catch mobile visitors and convince them to make a booking on your mobile website, there are a couple of things to do as well.
-Data shows that up to 80% of last-minute bookings are made on mobile devices.
+Up to 80% of last-minute bookings are made on mobile devices.
 OTA mobile booking numbers are driving much of this through apps and mobile user experience and so tend to trend higher than direct mobile bookings.

-- Improved mobile user interface and simplified navigation.
+- Improve the mobile user interface and simplify the navigation

-- The mobile booking process should be simplified as well.
-Hoteliers should avoid requesting unnecessary information from the visitors.
+- Simplify the mobile booking process by not requesting unnecessary information from visitors

 5. Target last-minute bookings

 Summer generally has a more immediate booking window, with large numbers of guests booking rooms days or sometimes even hours before arrival.
-It should be expected that with gradually easing restrictions, this will only be magnified this summer too.
+It should be expected that with easing restrictions and increased willingness to travel, this will only be magnified this summer.
 Guests browsing for last-minute bookings make up a considerable portion of both OTA and brand.com search traffic.
 In fact, many OTAs market themselves to hoteliers based on this fact, as a way of shifting distressed inventory.

 By using Hotelchamp's booking window targeting, hotels can now directly offer the same sorts of discounts or incentives that these late bookers are looking for.
 By targeting guests browsing just a couple of days before arrival, hotels can offer the same sorts of deals to guests at the cost that they would have surrendered in commissions to an OTA for the same booking.